-Ernest William Winkler, 85, onetime state librarian of Texas and librarian of the University of Texas, died early Monday in an Austin hospital.
+Ecnest William Winkler, 85, onetime state librarian of Texas and librarian of the University of Texas, died early Monday in an Austin hospital.

-Funeral services will be held Tuesday at 2 p. m. at the Moody-Leon Methodist Church, near
+Funeral services will be held Tuesday at 2 p. m. at the Moody-Leon Methodist Church, near Temple.

-Temple.

-Winkler was bibliographer of the University library during the latter years of his career as an historium.
+Winkler was bibliographer of the University library during the latter years of his career as an historian.
 He was a long-time member of the committee of the Littleffeld Fund for Southern His-tory and supervised the purchase of several outstanding collections acquired by the University.
-One of these was the purchase of the Genaro García Library in 1921.
+One of these was the purchase of the Genaro Garcia Library in 1921.

-He was granted a Master of the University of Texas, from which he was granted a Master of which he was granted a Master of Arts degree in 1890.
-Whikler taught in the public schools and at Blinn College.
-Lat-er, he was archivist of the Texas State Library, state librarian, chief clerk in the Texas agricul-ture department, reference li-brarian and curator of Texas books and later librarian at the books and later librarian at the University.
+He was a graduate of Blinn Me-morial College at Breuham and of the University of Texas, from which he was granted a Master of

+Arts degree in 1890.
+Winkler taught in the public schools and at Blinn College, Later, he was archivist of the Texas State Library, state librarian, chief clerk in the Texas agricul-ture department, reference li-brarian and curator of Texas books and later librarian at the University.

 A member of several learned societies.
-Winkler was the author

-of numerous reference works per-taining to the history of the state.
-Survivors include: Mrs. Johanna Survivors include: Mes, Johanna;
+Winkler was the author of numerous reference works per-taining to the history of the state.
+Survivors include: Mrs. Johanna

-K. Winkler; four daughters, Mrs.

-Dave Shanks of Austin, Mrs.

-David Stewart of Corpus Christl,

-Mrs. Sam Householder of Morgantown, W. Va., Mrs. James Clary

-of Duncan, Okla.; a son, Hans

-Winkler of Roswell, N. M.; two

-sisters, Louise Winkler of The

-Grove, Texus, Mrs. Ed Munz of

-Moody; four brothers, Otto Wink-Moody: four brothers, Otto Wink-lee of The Grove, Fred Winkler of McGregor, C. H. Winkler of Col-lege Station, and Albert Winkler of Davis, Calff.
+K. Winkler: four daughters, Mrs. Dave Shanks of Austin, Mrs. David Stewart of Corpus Christi, Mrs. Sam Householder of Morgantown, W. Vu., Mrs. James Clary of Duncan, Okla.; a son.
+Hans Winkler of Roswell, N. M.; two sisters, Louise Winkler of The Grove, Texus, Mrs. Ed Munz of The Crove, Texus, Mrs. Ed Munz of March.
+Moody: four brothers, Otto Wink-lee of The Grove, Fred Winkler of McGregor, C. H. Winkler of Col-lege Station, and Albert Winkler of Davis, Calff.

-MRS. ERNEST W. WINKLER

-Mrs. Ernest William Winkler,

-87, widow of the late E. W.

-Winkler, long time librarian at

-The University of Texas, died

-Saturday in a Duncan, Okla. hospital.
+MRS. ERNEST W. WINKLER Mrs. Ernest William Winkler, 87, widow of the late E. W. Winkler, long time librarian at The University of Texas, died Saturday in a Duncan, Okla. hospital. hospital.